browserengineering/book/book/html.md

         return tag, attributes
 ```

-HTML tag names are case-insensitive,[^case-fold] as by the way are
+HTML tag names are case-insensitive, as by the way are attribute
-attribute values, so I convert them to lower case.
-Then, inside the
+names, so I case-fold them.[^case-fold] Then, inside the loop, I
-loop, I split each attribute-value pair into a name and a value.
+split each attribute-value pair into a name and a value.
+The easiest
-The easiest case is an unquoted attribute, where an equal sign
-separates the two:
+case is an unquoted attribute, where an equal sign separates the two:

-[^case-fold]: This is [not the right way][case-hard] to do case
+[^case-fold]: Lower-casing text is the [wrong way][case-hard] to do
-    insensitive comparisons; the Unicode case folding algorithm should
-    be used if you want to handle languages other than English.
-But in
+    case-insensitive comparisons in languages like Cherokee.
+In HTML
-    HTML specifically, tag names only use the ASCII characters so
+    specifically, tag names only use the ASCII characters so
-    lower-casing them is sufficient.
+    lower-casing them would be sufficient, but I'm using Python's
+    `casefold` function because it's a good habit to get into.

 [case-hard]: https://www.b-list.org/weblog/2018/nov/26/case/